DataFrames - Part 1

 show()

-The bars in this plot go up and down.
-Note, however, that the vertical axis has values ranging from -10(-16) to +10(-16).
-This means that for all practical purposes all means are zero.
-This is not a coincidence.
-The original values have been normalised to zero mean for the purpose of applying some machine learning algorithm to them.
+Note how the bars in this plot go up and down.
+The vertical axis, however, has values ranging from -10(-16) to +10(-16).
+This means that, for all practical purposes, all means are zero which is not a coincidence.
+The original values have been normalised to mean zero for the purpose of applying a machine learning algorithm to them.

-In this example, we see how important it is to check the data before working with them.
+In this example, we can clearly observe the importance of checking the data before working with them.

 Exercises